5gasp/CICD_LTR/ftp/tests/ssh_audit/docs.md

 ## 3. Inputs

-The Ssh Port Security Test takes as an input the host and port where the SSH Server is located
+The Ssh Port Security Test takes as an input the host and, optionally, the port where the SSH Server is located.
+If no SSH Port is specified, the default 22 SSH Port is used.

+Environment Variables that must be specified:
+- ssh_audit_ssh_host
+- ssh_audit_ssh_port (optional)

 ## 4. Outputs